nullptr3/lsp-photodiode/README.md

 > Ben Cooper @ Living Solar Panels - UCSC

 ## Overview
+### Introduction
+&emsp; The goal of this project is to create a reliable, accurate, and affordable Photosynthetically Active Radiation (PAR) sensor that utilizes a pre-existing IoT framework to automatically upload data at a tunable frequency to support the ongoing efforts of the Living Solar Panels Lab.
+The device must also be easily reproducable at a large scale to allow maximum scalability and flexibility for current and future experiments.

 ### Context
 &emsp; Reducing harmful emissions brought about by the fossil fuel industry is one key step in mitigating the current climate crisis.
 However, proposed renewable energy solutions such as solar and wind energy rely heavily on the extraction, refinement, and processing of rare earth minerals such as cobalt, lithium, and silicon that bring about a plethora of environmental and humanitarian health crises, such as the ongoing case of child slave mines in the DRC (Kelly, 2019).